Youth Concerto Competition

 This year we were delighted to have Phillip Sametz as compère and Emma Sullivan as the competition adjudicator.

-The finalists who will play at the concert on Sunday 4 September are:
+The finalists who played at the concert on Sunday 4 September were:

 Chopin Piano Concerto no 2 in F minor, 1st movement